wp-plugins/wpcrypt/readme.txt

 = Why should people be careful using WpCrypt? =

-WpCrypt plugin was made to change password hashes stored in your DB from user profile page.
+WpCrypt plugin was made to change password hashes stored in your DB through the user profile page.

 == Screenshots ==